 If you have a big event coming up, you can actually use argan oil as a hair mask for a boost of shine and hydration.

-“Using a generous amount of argan oil, massage it well into your scalp, hair and ends, wrap your hair in a towel to prevent staining and let the argan oil work its magic for a few hours, or overnight if you prefer,” says Marina Perkovic, hairstylist at Eliut Salon in New York City.
-“Best of all, you didn’t expose your hair to any harsh chemical or products for this great look and feel to your hair.”
+“Using a generous amount of argan oil, massage it well into your scalp, hair, and ends, then wrap your hair in a towel to prevent staining.
+Let the argan oil work its magic for a few hours, or overnight if you prefer,” says Marina Perkovic, hairstylist at Eliut Salon in New York City.
+“Best of all, you didn’t expose your hair to any harsh chemicals or products for this great look and feel to your hair.”